jamesdbrock/haskell-bench-game/README.md

 #### Is this a game or like, real?

 Bad software has consequences.
 Good languages produce good software.
-In the eternal quarrel over which languages are good, the Alioth website is the sturdiest point of reference.
+In the endless quarrel over which languages are good, the Alioth website is the sturdiest point of reference.

 #### Isn't it true that all computer programming languages are good, you just have to pick the right tool for the job?